rohanshakya1316/Python_Programming/README.md

 Unit - 8 ==> Introduction to File Handling in Python - Creating, Accessing, and Manipulating File

+Pillars-of-OOPS ==> Folder dedicated to Object Oriented Programming in Python

-Unit - 9 ==> Introduction to Object Oriented Programming in Python - Classes, Objects, Constructors and Accessing class & object attributes.
+  Class-Objects-Intro ==> Introduction to Object Oriented Programming in Python - Classes, Objects, Constructors and Accessing class & object attributes.
 Also, include self parameter and static method.

-Unit - 10 ==> Introduction to Inheritance and its various types with constructor inheritance using super() method.
+  Inheritance ==> Introduction to Inheritance and its various types with constructor inheritance using super() method.

+  Abstraction ==> Introduction to Abstraction using abc Module in Python with abstract base classes.

+  Encapsulation ==> Encapsulation Simulation in Python with broad and strict view with real world analogy.

+  Polymorphism ==> Introduction to Polymorphism and its types in Python (duck typing, method overriding, and operator overloading).

 Decorators ==> Introduction to Python Decorators and various dunder methods for operator overloading.